ranSprd/medusa/README.md

-# data-collectorr
+# Medusa

-Data-collectorr is a mapper for prometheus metrics.
+Medusa is a mapper for prometheus metrics.
 Currently it can handle mqtt messages and convert they in a prometheus compatible metric format.

 ## Features